-In an era of racial tension, when the nomination of the first woman of color to the office of vice president elicits hate-filled and sexist statements from others on news outlets and social media, one has to wonder where the First Amendment comes into play.
-While it legally protects the freedom of religion, speech, press, petition, and assembly, can it be interpreted to include racism and hate speech as well?
+In an era of continued racial tension, increased hate crimes, and rising antisemitism, when celebrities like Kanye West post about going “death con3 on Jews” and US Vice President Kamala Harris is the continuous target of hate-filled and sexist statements from others on social media, one has to wonder where the First Amendment comes into play.
+Incendiary speech is on the rise, and with it, threats and even associated acts of violence.
+While the First Amendment legally protects the freedom of religion, speech, press, petition, and assembly, can it be interpreted to include racism and hate speech as well?
 Or, should the First Amendment be understood as protecting Americans’ rights to speak and act, but within boundaries, which leaves racism and hate speech out of its protection?

 Let’s examine why the First Amendment should and should not be interpreted to include racism and hate speech.

 Racism and hate speech should be understood as protected by the First Amendment

 If all speech is protected by the First Amendment, then there is less room for government restrictions.
 On the other hand, if we allow the government to regulate free speech, then we open the door for greater government involvement in every aspect of our lives.
 This, much like McCarthyism, which sought to eradicate values viewed as a threat to the American way of life, would wind up as a grandiose witch hunt and would likely hurt America in the long run.

 Moreover, democracy is not measured by its mainstream, law-abiding citizens.
 Democracy allows people to go out against its modes and norms.
 When we shut down what we are not comfortable hearing, that’s a dictatorship.